becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

 Create your EFS Storage by following the AWS documentation [Step 2: Create Your Amazon EFS File System](https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html).

 * **Make sure you specify the VPC and all subnets of your EKS Cluster.**
 * **Add the Security groups from your worker and infra node to the Security Group of your EFS File System.**
+  **This security group was created during step 1.4 Launch and Configure Amazon EKS Worker Nodes**

 ### 1.5.2 Create Kubernetes resources